 This statement by the NASPA Board of Directors guides our practices of creating a conference experience that is inclusive, welcoming, accessible, and free from discrimination or harassment.

 Supporting a Safe Respectful Environment

 It is the policy of NASPA not to discriminate on the basis of race, color, national origin, religion, age, sex, gender identity, gender expression, affectional or sexual orientation, immigration status, veteran status, or disability in any of its policies, programs, publications, and services.
 NASPA prohibits discrimination and harassment at any time, including during its events or within publications and online learning communities.

 NASPA participants are expected to conduct themselves in all NASPA capacities, events, and settings with:

 - consideration and respect in their speech, actions, and in their personal, professional, and business conduct

-- honesty in their professional relationships;
+- honesty and integrity in their professional relationships;

 - respect for individuals' personal boundaries and conduct;